 WITHDRAWING FROM CLASSES AND REFUNDING TITLE IV AID – The Financial Aid Office will recalculate federal financial aid eligibility for students who withdraw or stop attending classes prior to completing 60% of the semester.
 If you receive all F’s at the end of the semester, a recalculation of aid awarded to you may be done if you stopped attending classes.
 If you withdraw from some classes and receive F’s in the others then you will still be considered an unofficial withdrawal and aid may be recalculated for the classes you receive failing grades in.

-SCHOLARSHIPS – Check the scholarship postings on our web site or on the board located outside of the Financial Aid Office for possible scholarships for the 2012-2013 school year.
+SCHOLARSHIPS – Check the scholarship postings on our web site or on the board located outside of the Financial Aid Office for possible scholarships for the 2014-2015 school year.
 The criteria may vary with each scholarship, so it is very important that you read and understand the criteria before completing a scholarship application.
+The scholarship listings may change month to month as we receive notice so check it periodically.

 OTHER RESOURCES may include scholarships (institutional or private), WIA, DVR, Veterans’ Benefits, tuition waivers or any other assistance received from an outside source.
 All resources are counted as assistance received and may decrease financial aid awards made to you.
 Revisions will be made to state and supplemental grants first then to loans and work-study if an over award exists due to assistance from an outside source.